Helpful Info

 • SmartVent works through a network of independent electricians and contractors, meaning installation quality can vary.

-SmartVent has a different business model compared to HRV and DVS, They rely heavily on the installers to sell, install and maintain systems.
+They have a different business model compared to HRV and DVS.
+They rely heavily on the installers to sell, install, and maintain systems.

 One of the huge benefits to this model is low sales pressure.

-Ensuring that you select an SmartVent installer that is knowledgeable, accredited and has excellent reviews, is a must.
+Ensuring that you select a SmartVent installer that is knowledgeable, accredited, and has excellent reviews, is a must.

 If you are planning a SmartVent home ventilation installation in Auckland, choosing a trusted professional is essential.